What is the best way to become an electrician?

-Electricians in demand, more than ever!
+Electricians are in demand, more than ever!

-A report carried out in 2015 by human resources firm Manpower, revealed that electricians and other skilled trade professionals are among the biggest headache to hire, through shortage; over and above sales, management and executives.
+Electricians and other skilled trade professionals are among the biggest headache to hire, through shortage; over and above sales, management and executives.

 This is largely attributed to an ageing workforce coming into retirement.

 There is a lack of new entrants to the sector, as a result of apprenticeships or meaningful electrician training routes not being available in recent years.

 If you are looking to switch careers, ditch the office job and embark on a more active professional path, then you could find yourself very much in demand.

 The main role of an electrician is to install, test and maintain electrical wiring, equipment, appliances and fixtures in a wide range of applications, from domestic to commercial settings.